mhoennig/hs.hsadmin.ng/doc/rbac.md

 There can be global roles like 'administrators'.
 Most roles, though, are specific for certain business-objects and automatically generated as such:

-    business-object-table#business-object-name.relative-role
+    business-object-table#business-object-name.role-stereotype

-Where *business-object-table* is the name of the SQL table of the business object (e.g *customer* or 'package'), *business-object-name* is generated from an immutable business key(e.g. a prefix like 'xyz' or 'xyz00') and the *relative-role*' describes the role relative to the referenced business-object as follows:
+Where *business-object-table* is the name of the SQL table of the business object (e.g *customer* or 'package'), *business-object-name* is generated from an immutable business key(e.g. a prefix like 'xyz' or 'xyz00') and the *role-stereotype* describes a role relative to a referenced business-object as follows:

 #### owner

 The owner-role is granted to the subject which created the business object.
-E.g. for a new *customer* it would be granted to 'administrators' and for a new *package* to the 'customer#...admin'.
+E.g. for a new *customer* it would be granted to 'administrators' and for a new *package* to the 'customer#...:ADMIN'.

 Whoever has the owner-role assigned can do everything with the related business-object, including deleting (or deactivating) it.

 In most cases, the permissions to other operations than 'DELETE' are granted through the 'admin' role.
 By this, all roles ob sub-objects, which are assigned to the 'admin' role, are also granted to the 'owner'.

-#### admin
+#### ADMIN

 The admin-role is granted to a role of those subjects who manage the business object.
 E.g. a 'package' is manged by the admin of the customer.